 I wrote an article recently touching on different firm behaviours and responses to the pandemic.
 While gathering material for that post, I had the pleasure of speaking to the wonderful Craig Burman – Partner at Schofield Sweeney.
 Craig gave so much insight into his firm’s handling of the pandemic response that it felt unjust to summarise it in a single paragraph and I wanted to write a spotlight piece, covering all the brilliant initiatives Schofield Sweeney has implemented and what the firm has learnt over the last year.
 Craig could not praise his firm highly enough and it is clear to see why.
+In mid-March 2020 a team of 4 was established to manage the pandemic response, this included Craig as well as representatives from IT, the Executive Board and the Chief Operating Officer– to ensure they had every angle covered.

 Prior to the national lockdown announcement, the firm took the view that they needed to do something for vulnerable staff (including those who were living with someone considered vulnerable).
 A register was drawn up and those people were sent home to work with all the required equipment.
 These team members were swiftly joined by the rest of the firm, following the announcement of a national ‘lockdown’ and Craig recalled himself and several others dropping off computer equipment to employee homes and ensuring everyone had the IT to perform their roles.